Vijayabahu I: Ruling of the country

 Vijayabahu is also noted for constructing roads to Sri Pada and building resting places called ambalama for the benefit of the pilgrims.
 He also granted villages and cultivations for the service of the pilgrims and the shrine.
 This is recorded in the "Ambagamu" inscription which situated by the King Vijayabahu I.

+During his period he restored the Kurundi Viharaya.

 Death

 Vijayabahu died in 1110, having reigned as king of Sri Lanka for fifty-five years.
 He was then known as “Mahalu Vijayabahu” (Vijayabahu the old) due to his age and long rule of the country.
 He is also commonly referred to as Maha Vijayabahu (Vijayabahu the great).

+Legacy

 The Vijayabahu Infantry Regiment of the Sri Lanka Army is named after him.